tiago-martinho/CommitViewer/README.md

 # Codacy Challenge
 This solution allows users to view commits of a certain GitHub repository.
-There's 5 projects included in the solution.
+There are 5 projects included in the solution.
 See below on how to use each of the projects.

 ## CommitViewer